Method for SOFI-based spatial super-resolution in nanosensing with blinking emitters: Basic ideas

 3. Data acquisition.
 The fluorescent response of the sample is collected in terms of 2-channel framed images $F_k(\mathbf{r}_{ij}, t)$, where $k = 0$, 1 is the channel index, $t$ is the frame index, and $\{ \mathbf{r}_{ij} \}$ is the set of detection positions (pixel positions for an array detector or the scanning positions).

 4. Data processing.
 For each channel $k$ and each detection position $\mathbf{r}_{ij}$ separately, the cumulant value $ C_k^{(n)}(\mathbf{r}_{ij}) = C_t^{(n)}[F_k(\mathbf{r}_{ij}, t)]$ is calculated.
 For $n = 2$, 3, 4 the expressions are provided by Eqs.~(\ref{eq:c2_def})--(\ref{eq:c4_def}) with the expectation values replaced by finite-sample averages.
-Alternatively, one can use cross-cumulants for improvement of signal-to-noise ratio as described in Appendix~\ref{app:cross-cumulants}.
-The local estimates of the parameter $\bar \theta^{(n)}(\mathbf{r})$ are calculated according to Eq.~(\ref{eq:estimator_SOFI}).
+Alternatively, one can use cross-cumulants for improvement of SNR as described in Appendix~\ref{app:cross-cumulants}. {For low-brightness regime, SOFI cumulants should be replaced by QSIPS cumulants (or, equivalently, the raw moments should be replaced by factorial moments according to Eq.~(\ref{eq:factorial_moments})).
+The SNR improvement by using cross-cumulants is applicable to QSIPS as well \cite{peshko2025up}.} The local estimates of the parameter $\bar \theta^{(n)}(\mathbf{r})$ are calculated according to Eq.~(\ref{eq:estimator_SOFI}).

 5. Data interpolation.
 To account for the difference of the estimate reliability at different points, the corrected parameter distribution is constructed according to Eq.~(\ref{eq:theta_corrected}) with the method described in Appendix~\ref{app:regularized_expressions}.